cube-soft/cube.pdf/Readme.md

 * [IDocumentRenderer](https://github.com/cube-soft/Cube.Pdf/blob/master/Libraries/Core/Sources/IDocumentRenderer.cs)
 * [IDocumentWriter](https://github.com/cube-soft/Cube.Pdf/blob/master/Libraries/Core/Sources/IDocumentWriter.cs)

-For example, the following code accesses a PDF document by using the iTextSharp library.
+For example, the following sample accesses a PDF document by using the iTextSharp library.
 And when you want to use the PDFium library, you only modify the description of "using Cube.Pdf.Itext" to "using Cube.Pdf.Pdfium".

 ```cs